 Temperatures in Prescott are generally about 20 degrees cooler than the desert cities of Phoenix and Scottsdale.
 If you love beautiful forested scenery, small town hospitality, rich historical tradition and getaway tranquility, Prescott is your kind of vacation place.

 Recreation, Hiking and Attractions

 Prescott, Arizona is all about atmosphere and outdoor adventure.
-If canoeing, fishing and picnicking and hiking is your thing, there are several small, yet very scenic lakes in the Prescott area including Lynx Lake, Goldwater Lake, Watson Lake, Granite Basins Lake and the Willow Creek Reservoir.
+If canoeing, pickleball, fishing and picnicking and hiking is your thing, there are several small, yet very scenic lakes in the Prescott area including Lynx Lake, Goldwater Lake, Watson Lake, Granite Basins Lake and the Willow Creek Reservoir.
 You'll find easy hiking trails along the lakes and more adventuresome hiking trails deeper into the Prescott National Forest.

 The temperate climate offers year-round golfing at six outstanding affordable public golf courses and private golf clubs that feature luxury living in gated communities.
 Golfing in Prescott is particularly ideal during the summer months.

 During peak vacation season, there is an exciting special event almost every week during May through December.
 Attractions such as the World's Oldest Rodeo during Prescott's Frontier Days, the Arizona Cowboys Poets Gathering, the Shakespeare Festival, the Faire on the Square and a weekly Farmer Market.
 Just hanging out in the Town Square is fun watching people, street entertainers and watching outdoor movies.

 If you enjoy quaint and unique shopping, you'll love Prescott.
 There are over 90 shopping places including antique treasures, boutiques, gift stores, jewelry crafts and Indian Arts.
 For more traditional shopping, the Prescott Gateway Mall and Frontier Plaza are just a short drive from downtown Prescott.